phnx/context-mcp/TASKLIST.md

 - replace json with sqlite
 - plain authentication at client level
 - final system diagram
-- prompt test
+- update prompt with test results
+- a bit more fancy cli

 ## TODO

-- fancy cli
 - keep deleting code - shaving this yak 🦙

 ## DISCONTINUED